 Here's an example.
 Let's say you're curious about bidding up or down because of the performance of a certain day of the week.

-On Tuesday you get 500 clicks, and on Wednesday you get 500 clicks.
-But on Tuesday you only get 20 conversions, and 50 Wednesday you get 50.
+On Tuesday, you get 500 clicks, and on Wednesday, you get 500 clicks.
+But on Tuesday, you only get 20 conversions, and on Wednesday, you get 50.

 With a simple confidence calculator like this one, you can input those numbers and see if you're at or above the confidence level.

-Finally, dayparting can also drive up ad costs, especially if your target segment’s peak activity mirrors the larger industry’s high-activity time.
-In this case, competition in the ad space (and your cost per click) might go up.
+Keep in mind that dayparting can also drive up ad costs, especially if your target segment’s peak activity mirrors the larger industry’s high-activity time.
+In this case, competition in the ad space (and your cost-per-click) might go up.

 Before you start dayparting, you’ll need to see if it’s worth the extra effort by examining your audience’s current behavior.

-Sometimes these circumstances can happen organically.
-You or your PPC manager might notice a trend in your campaign performance, for example.
-Let’s say you get more landing page form completions on the weekends, or more phone calls on Thursdays.
+For example, let’s say you get more landing page form completions on the weekends or more phone calls on Thursdays.
 You can schedule your ads accordingly to take advantage of the increased visibility at those times.

-More often than not, however, opportunities for dayparting come from old-fashioned number-crunching.
+More often than not, however, opportunities for dayparting come from good old-fashioned number-crunching.

 Even if you haven’t spotted a clear performance trend in your campaigns, it’s a good idea to go through your campaigns and look for user behavior that indicates time-specific activity that you can capitalize on.

-In Google Ads, this research starts in the Predefined Reports (formerly Dimensions) tab:
+In Google Ads, this research starts in the Ad schedule tab:

-- Open the Predefined Reports tab of the campaign you’re analyzing.
+1. Open the Ad schedule tab of the campaign you’re analyzing.

-- Look for the blocks of time that draw most of your conversions.
-Use a broad time period to make sure the results are statistically significant.
+3. Look for the blocks of time that draw most of your conversions.
+Use a broad time period of 30 – 90 days to make sure your data is statistically significant.